yo-yo-yo-jbo/android_appsec_intro/README.md

 In particular:
 - Each Android App gets a special ID called `App ID`, which is really a Linux user (the App ID is a Linux UID)!
 - Filesystem isolation comes "for free" - each App data is saved under `/data/data/<package>` and will only be readable and writable to the App ID that owns it - in other words - `rw-------`.
-- Certain permissions translate into Linux group memberships - for instance, `sdcard_rw` group is a Linux group that has permissions to read or write to external storage, and having that capability in `AndroidfManifest.xml` translates into the Linux user belonging to that group.
+- Certain permissions translate into Linux group memberships - for instance, `sdcard_rw` group is a Linux group that has permissions to read or write to external storage, and having that capability in `AndroidManifest.xml` translates into the Linux user belonging to that group.

 One more thing to note about Android Apps is that they are signed - Android Apps must be digitally signed with a certificate.
 Signatures are typically verified at App install time and upgrade time, but there are mechanism to check an App's signature at arbitrary times too.

 ## App components
-As I mentoned, the `AndroidManifest.xml` contains metadata about the App.
+As I mentioned, the `AndroidManifest.xml` contains metadata about the App.
 In addition to permissions, it contains a set of App components:

 ### Activities
 An `Activity` is kind of a UI screen, and an entry point to user interactions.
 Here is an example of an Activity declaration: